AdamSpera/meraki-excap-cloudflare/README.md

 ### Example and Live Demo

+Check out what it looks like for end users!
+Live Demo: https://meraki-excap-cloudflare.pages.dev

-Test it out in real-time in your environment!
-Configure the following link as your WiFi Splash-Page for a non-production access point or ssid, and try it out! ```https://meraki-excap-cloudflare.pages.dev```
+Want to try it out in your environment?
+Configure the following link as your WiFi Splash-Page for an access point or ssid, and your good to go! ```https://meraki-excap-cloudflare.pages.dev```

 ## Easy Setup and Installation